cheekybits/genny/README.md

   * The output file will be overwritten, so it's safe to call `go generate` many times
   * Use `$GOFILE` to refer to the current file
-  * The `//go:generate` line will be revmoed from the output
+  * The `//go:generate` line will be removed from the output

 To see a real example of how to use `genny` with `go generate`, look in the [example/go-generate directory](https://github.com/cheekybits/genny/tree/master/examples/go-generate).